GreedyWang/bulldog2011.github.com/source/_posts/2013-03-29-pico-tutorial-3-hello-ebay-finding.markdown

 description: Pico Tutorial 3 - Hello eBay Finding
 ---

-This is the third tutorial of Pico tutorial series, in [first](http://bulldog2011.github.com/blog/2013/03/27/pico-tutorial-a-stockquote-sample/) and [second]() tutorials, I showed you how to use Pico with simple web serivces like [StockQuote](StockQuote](http://www.webservicex.net/ws/WSDetails.aspx?CATID=2&WSID=9) and [CurrencyConverter](http://www.webservicex.net/ws/WSDetails.aspx?CATID=2&WSID=10).
-These services are quite simple, only support one or two calls, and the request/response structures are fairly simple, supporting these simple services only can't show the full power of Pico.
-So in this and later tutorials, I will show you how to use Pico with industrial grade services, let's start with [eBay Finding service](http://developer.ebay.com/DevZone/finding/CallRef/index.html), please reivew its official site if you are not familar with this service, bastially, it let you search items on eBay. eBay Finding service supports SOAP12, so I will also show you how to configure Pico to support SOAP12 protocol, also I will show how to set service required HTTP headers on Pico client.
+This is the third tutorial of Pico tutorial series, in [first](http://bulldog2011.github.com/blog/2013/03/27/pico-tutorial-a-stockquote-sample/) and [second](http://bulldog2011.github.io/blog/2013/03/29/pico-tutorial-3-hello-ebay-finding/) tutorials, I showed you how to use Pico with simple web serivces like [StockQuote](StockQuote](http://www.webservicex.net/ws/WSDetails.aspx?CATID=2&WSID=9) and [CurrencyConverter](http://www.webservicex.net/ws/WSDetails.aspx?CATID=2&WSID=10).
+These services are quite simple, only support one or two calls, and the request/response structures are fairly simple, supporting these simple services only can't show the full power of Pico, so in this and later tutorials, I will show you how to use Pico with industrial grade services, let's start with [eBay Finding service](http://developer.ebay.com/DevZone/finding/CallRef/index.html), please reivew its official site if you are not familiar with this service, bastially, it lets you search items on eBay. eBay Finding service supports SOAP 1.2, so I will also show you how to configure Pico to support SOAP 1.2 protocol, also I will show how to set service required HTTP headers on Pico client.

 The source of this tutorial is [here](https://github.com/bulldog2011/pico/tree/master/Examples/eBayFinding)